tosoikea/PowerShell-Configuration-Substitution/README.md

 This module essentially provides a simple way of substituting placeholder variables inside a scheme string with runtime data.

+The module is built to work with a plethora of PSObjects to improve simplicity of calls.
+This allows the direct usage of the results e.g. provided by the ActiveDirectory module.

+ConvertTo-NamingArray -SchemeString "{givenName(0)}{surname}" -InputObject (Get-ADUser -Identity test)

 ## Structure

 ### General